Fill out the form below to download the investment summary.

 We believe our lending peers are already closely watching us and will be entering the cannabis lending space soon, but we still believe we will be able to achieve close to our 15% target for the next couple of years because we are originating the transactions today, which will take at least 18-24 months to pay off and most of our peers are not focused on the value-add transactions.

-In the event that cannabis is legalized at the federal level, the capital markets will open up and provide more liquidity to our borrowers.
+In the event that cannabis is legalized at the federal level, the most efficient capital markets will open up and provide more liquidity to our borrowers.
 This will provide access to lower-cost refinance options (which already do exist).
 Institutional equity will enter the market, pushing up both demand and valuations.
 Even in this environment, Pelorus is very confident of our continued success.
 We have successfully competed against banks for our entire careers, and feel comfortable continuing to do so.
 The biggest challenge will likely come from our lending peers compressing the yields downward over time.

 Four loans have been paid off for a combined total of $6,200,000.